crisemy/PythonProjects/README.md

 **First Step**

 First of all, the .xml file should be created.
-As follows
+As follows:

 ```
 pytest alluredir "Your_Path"